richo/snowplow-wiki/setup-guide/4-storage/storage-loader/StorageLoader-setup.md

         -h, --help                       Show this message
         -v, --version                    Show version

 A note on the `--skip` option: this skips the work steps **up to and including** the specified step.
-To give an example: `--skip load` skips downloading the logs from the In Bucket **and** skips loading the files into your Infobright database, i.e. it **only** performs the final archiving step.
+To give an example: `--skip load` skips downloading the logs from In Bucket **and** skips loading the files into your Infobright database, i.e. it **only** performs the final archiving step.

 <a name="running"/>
 ### Running